2015 Summer Camps

 Most camps run from 9 AM — 3 PM daily.
 Early care is from 8AM to 9AM each morning and after care is from 3PM to 6PM each afternoon.
 If you are not using extended care, please drop off your child no earlier than 15 minutes before camp starts.
 Please pick up your child no later than 15 minutes after the camp ends each day.
 Campers will be released only to the parent/guardian listed on the original registration form.

 Sign-in and sign-out is required each day when you drop off and pick up your child.
 If you wish to designate another person for pick up and/or drop off, please write their name on the sign-in sheet.

 Counselors-In-Training (CIT) Program

 10th — 12th graders: Do you have community service hours to complete?
 Are you energetic, responsible and great with kids?
 Camp Elings can help satisfy your community service requirements and provide you with training and experience in outdoor sports and recreation.
+Each camp week has a CIT cost of $25 which includes daily snacks, shirt and Friday BBQ lunch.
 Download your application here.

 Please call the Elings Park administrative office at (805) 569-5611 or email email@example.com if you have any questions.

 Our programs are based on the six pillars of Character Counts: fairness, caring, citizenship, trustworthiness, respect and responsibility.
 We offer 8 different camps and our partnerships with the Reptile Family will make this summer one your child will never forget.

 Nature & Games Camp includes nature hikes, outdoor games, plant germination, arts and crafts and education about plants and animals.
 Games will include Steal the Bacon, Capture the Flag, scrimmages, and of course…Sharks and Minnows!
 Guest speakers include the Reptile Family.
 New this year: special focus on recycling and how kids can make a difference and a focus on nutrition and building healthy eating habits.